Tophet: Greco-Roman sources

 Greco-Roman sources frequently criticize the Carthaginians for engaging in child sacrifice.
-The earliest references to the practice are bare references in Sophocles and the Pseudo-Platonic dialogue, Minos, probably of the fourth century BCE.
-The late fourth century BCE philosopher Theophrastus claimed that the Syracusan tyrant Gelon had demanded that the Carthaginians abandon the practice after he defeated them in the Battle of Himera (480 BC).
+The earliest references to the practice are bare references in Sophocles and in the Pseudo-Platonic dialogue, Minos, probably of the fourth century BCE.
+The late-fourth century BCE philosopher Theophrastus claimed that the Syracusan tyrant Gelon had demanded that the Carthaginians abandon the practice after he defeated them in the Battle of Himera (480 BC).

-The first detailed account comes from Cleitarchus, an early third-century BCE historian of Alexander the Great, who is quoted by a scholiast as saying:
+The first detailed account comes from Cleitarchus, an early-third-century BCE historian of Alexander the Great, who is quoted by a scholiast as saying:

 Phoenicians, and above all Carthaginians, worship Kronos; if they wish to achieve something big, they devote a child of theirs, and in the case of success, sacrifice it to the god.
 There is a bronze statue of Kronos among them, which stands upright with open arms and palms of its hands facing upwards above a bronze brazier on which the child is burnt.
 When the flames reach the body, the victim's limbs stiffen and the tense mouth almost seems like it is laughing until, with a final spasm, the child falls in the brazier.